MicrosoftDocs/customer-insights/topics/developers/tutorials/enrichment.md

 The data ingested is limited to just two fields from CDS: `ProductId` from product entity and `AssetId` from asset entity.

-> [!NOTE]
-> Enrichment is limited to 1 per project and this feature is not available for MSA users.
+Note that enrichment is limited to one per project, and this feature is not available for Microsoft account users (MSA accounts).

 ## Prerequisites
 * Dynamics Field service subscription